 Right Click on Server Name – All Tasks – Install CA Certificate

-Once Certificate install you can start service
+Once the Certificate is installed you can start the service.

 Configure Certificate Templet’s